What is the most common way to make a deferred gift to Goshen College?

 Sample testamentary language

-The following suggested language may be used to make a gift to Goshen College through your will:
+The following language could be used to direct a gift to Goshen College through your will or trust:

-- A general bequest: “I give (a specific asset) or ($__ dollars) or (__ percent of the rest, residue, and remainder of my estate) to Goshen College, Goshen, Indiana, for its general purposes.”
+- General bequest: “I give (a specific asset, $____dollars, or ___% of the rest, residue and remainder of my estate) to Goshen College Inc., 1700 S. Main St., Goshen IN 46526 for its general purposes.”

-- A bequest for a specific purpose: “I give (a specific asset) or ($__ dollars) or (__ percent of the rest, residue, and remainder of my estate) to Goshen College, Goshen, Indiana, to be used for the following purpose: (state the purpose, e.g., to establish a scholarship fund, to establish an endowed chair, to name a space in a building, or to support any other specific Goshen activity or program).”
+- A bequest for a specific purpose: “I give (a specific asset, $____dollars, or ___% of the rest, residue and remainder of my estate) to Goshen College Inc., 1700 S. Main St., Goshen IN 46526 for the following purpose: (state the purpose, e.g. to establish a named scholarship fund, to be added to an existing scholarship fund, to be added to the general endowment fund or to support a specific Goshen College activity or program).”